Listen to Ian's podcast, or read his blog below:

 So, I rephrase the statement above:

-Just as one cannot understand how scissors cut by looking at only one blade, one will not understand project management by having knowledge of either the subject or the environment alone.
+Just as one cannot understand how scissors cut by looking at only one blade, one will not understand project management by knowing either the subject or the environment alone.

 Does a project manager need technical knowledge?